3-2-1 Newsletter (5-21-2020)

 I. 13 Financial Moves to Make After Losing a Spouse

-Very few things disrupt life like the death of a spouse or partner, leaving most at a loss for what to do next.
+Very few things disrupt life, like the death of a spouse or partner, leaving most at a loss for what to do next.
 When death comes before you realize your retirement plans, it can be particularly devastating.
-From triaging financial decisions and claiming life insurance death proceeds to applying for Social Security benefits and managing retirement savings, making the right financial moves early can set you up for greater financial stability later on.
-To learn more and discover other financial moves to make click on the article below.
+From triaging financial decisions and claiming life insurance death proceeds to applying for Social Security benefits and managing retirement savings, making the right financial moves early can set you up for greater financial stability later.
+Click on the article below to learn more and discover other financial moves.

 II.
 Social Security During A Pandemic: Five Factors To Consider

 For years, we’ve known comfortable retirement is a goal that, for many people, is getting further and further out of reach.
-Generous pensions for workers are disappearing, less than half of Americans own any retirements saving at all, and many lack basic knowledge of proper retirement planning techniques.
+Generous pensions for workers are disappearing, less than half of Americans own any retirement savings, and many lack basic knowledge of proper retirement planning techniques.
 Considering these facts, Social Security, as a guaranteed government benefit, has become the go-to solution for funding most people’s retirements.

 While Social Security can be a huge asset to shore up current and long-term financial plans, it’s also not a panic button to be pressed in the heat of the moment or a benefit to be taken for granted.